NeilKhera/Luna65/README.md

 TL;DR This project is provided as is.
 You are free to use it however you like but I have no intention to polish it into a complete ready-to-ship product.
 Functionality may be added or removed at any moment and the project will be abandoned whenever I get too bored to carry on.
 (Do, let me know if you actually get some boards made - that'd be sickkkkk!)

+### License
+Designed by Neil Khera.

+Creative Commons Attribution/Share-Alike, all text above must be included in any redistribution.
+See license.txt for additional details.

+__

+_fin._